 Growing up is scary.
 While some run away to college to delay the transition into being a grown-ass adult for a few years, the four young Americans in Annabel went a different route.
 While their peers were off writing term papers, the Ohio band used their sophomore LP, Youth In Youth, as a dissertation on how to write earnest, melodic indie rock.

-From the stadium-emo stomp of “Young Americans” to the delicate balladry of “Our Days Were Numbered,” it’s impossible not to be swept up by the album’s punchy drums, sugary guitar melodies, anthemic gang vocals, and introspective lyrics.
-It’s that rare sort of record that feels instantly timeless.
+From the stadium-emo stomp of the opening track to the delicate balladry of “Our Days Were Numbered,” it’s impossible not to be swept up by the album’s punchy drums and anthemic gang vocals.
+Ben Hendicks’ anxiety-ridden, introspective lyrics perfectly capture the transition that every suburbanite goes through when bridging the gap between adolescence and adulthood.
+It’s that rare sort of record that captures a moment in time so well, that it feels instantly timeless.

 We talked with singer/guitarist Ben Hendricks about the band’s origins, his thoughts on the “emo revival” and the inspiration behind Youth In Youth.

 Die Angry: First off, who am I talking to and what do you play in Annabel?

 Ben Hendricks: My name is Ben, I sing and play guitar

 DA: How did you guys start playing together?

 BH: Early in life, everyone always told my brother and I that we would play in a band together, but I always just sort of laughed it off.
 The idea of Annabel started after I graduated high school.
 Andy and I were both in bands that had just broken up and doing something together just sort of made sense.
 We started with a lot of songs I had written as solo-songs and Andy was either going to play guitar or drums.
 We settled on drums though because we figured it would be harder to find a good drummer.
 It took a long time to get going and to find the right group of people.